 Our own research on uncertainty engages with formal and informal education contexts, with different ages of children and young people, both in the UK and in the Global South.

 We also draw on the empirical work of many other researchers.

 Our work responds to an international policy agenda emphasising the need for education that can respond to the types of 21st century challenges where solutions are as-yet-unknown.

 In our own university teaching practice, we open up spaces for our undergraduate and postgraduate students to engage with uncertainty.

 We open spaces for our undergraduate and postgraduate students to engage with uncertainty.

 Teaching in the School of Education and Social Work, we also explore with students how they might work with uncertainty in their own practice with children and young people in a range of formal and informal education contexts.
 You can read a student’s work on using a scrapbook to notice what ‘not knowing’ allows in an early years settings: here

-This includes examples of engaging with sustainability uncertainty.
-Rebecca is supporting doctoral and masters researchers engaged in sustainability research with children.
+This includes examples of engaging with sustainability uncertainty. ~Rebecca and Perpetua support postgraduate researchers engaged in sustainability research with children and young people.
 Perpetua co-convenes an interdisciplinary Forest Food Garden elective (which won the University of Sussex 'Teaching to Disrupt' award, 2020/21) - you can read a blog here about how uncertainty is integral to this course ; she is also a member of a team supporting Green United, a cross-school environmental education initiative in Lewes.